 Are you an employer in Oregon?
-If so, you should familiarize yourself with state-specific taxes, including the TriMet Transit District payroll tax, the Lane Transit District payroll tax, and the statewide Oregon transit tax.
+If so, you should familiarize yourself with state-specific taxes, including the statewide Oregon transit tax.
+This tax applies to all businesses with employees working or living in the state of Oregon.

-Withhold the Oregon transit tax from Oregon residents as well as nonresidents who perform services in Oregon.
+Withhold the state transit tax from Oregon residents and nonresidents who perform services in Oregon.
 If an employee is an Oregon resident but your business isn’t in Oregon, you can withhold the tax as a courtesy.

-Employees are not exempt from the Oregon transit tax withholding, even if they are exempt from federal income tax withholding.
+Employees are not exempt from the statewide transit tax withholding, even if they are exempt from federal income tax withholding.

 As the employer, you do not pay the Oregon transit tax.
 You are only responsible for withholding, reporting, and remitting withheld taxes to the state government.

-The statewide Oregon transit tax goes to the Statewide Transportation Improvement Fund and finances public transportation-related investments and improvements.
+The statewide Oregon transit tax goes to the Statewide Transportation Improvement Fund.
+Funds cover public transportation-related investments and improvements.

 After withholding the Oregon transit tax from employee wages, you must remit the funds to the state of Oregon.
 You need to report the transit tax, too.

-To report the collected tax, you must file a transit tax return and a detail report.
+To report the collected tax, you must file an Oregon transit tax form and a detail report.
 You can file an electronic or paper return and report.
 You must set up a Revenue Online account to file electronically.

 In addition to the transit tax return, you must also file Form OR-STT-2, Statewide Transit Tax Employee Detail Report.
-Use the detail report to list employee names, wages, and withheld transit tax.
-Send Form OR-STT-2 when you send either Form OR-STT-1 or Form OR-STT-A.
+Use the report to list employee names, wages, and withheld transit tax.

 Filing and payment due dates

-If you are a quarterly filer, Forms OR-STT-1 and OR-STT-2 are due, with payments, by the following due dates:
+If you are a quarterly filer, the forms are due with payments by the following due dates:

 - Quarter 1: April 30